mhrons/mhrons.github.io/docs/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; towards better integration of renewable energy in the grid.

 A common problem of renewable energy is its [intermittency](https://mhrons.github.io/pv_intermit/).
-The share of fossile and nuclear energy in the grid will remain high, unless the renewable power is stable.
+The share of fossile and nuclear energy in the grid will remain high, unless the renewable power is stable over time.
 My goal is to smooth the time course of renewable power on a low aggregation level by lossless and affordable means.
 I have developed a new filter of intermittent power, accumulating a minimum of energy.
-My smoothing method [SPLPF](https://mhrons.github.io/splpf/) is highly effective with low [Wh] capacity energy storage systems (ESS) providing high relative power [W/Wh] like e.g. flywheel (FESS) or supercapacitor (EDLC).
+Its smoothing method [SPLPF](https://mhrons.github.io/splpf/) is highly effective with low [Wh] capacity energy storage systems (ESS) providing high relative power [W/Wh] like e.g. flywheel (FESS) or supercapacitor (EDLC).
 I have a pending patent app.
 No. PCT/SK2022/050014 in the smoothing of renewable power.
 The European Patent Office has recently issued International Search Report confirming its novelty, inventive step, and industrial applicability.
 I am currently searching an industrial & funding partner who might benefit from my technology.